eschwartz/backbone.googlemaps/README.md

 Backbone.GoogleMaps
 ===================

-A Backbone JS extension for interacting with the Google Maps API (v3.10), with [OverLappingMarkerSpiderfier] (https://github.com/jawj/OverlappingMarkerSpiderfier) integration
+A Backbone JS extension for interacting with the Google Maps API (v3.10), with [OverLappingMarkerSpiderfier] (https://github.com/jawj/OverlappingMarkerSpiderfier) and [Backbone.picky] (https://github.com/derickbailey/backbone.picky) integration

 ## About backbone.googlemaps